icyJoseph/react-performance-study/README.md

 `PureComponent` does a shallow comparisson.
 It also compares immutable objects, to determine if the component should re-render.

-> The Performance tools in Chrome, show rendering times between `15 to 20 ms`.
+> The Performance tools in Chrome indicate similar reconciliation times between Memo and PureComponents.

+![PureComponent][pure-components]

 ## `should-component-update`